Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > WorkCover Lawyers Gold Coast

 In the event of a fatality at work, QLD personal injury laws apply, and the surviving loved ones and dependents can be eligible to seek compensation.

-Our Gold Coast lawyers provide a free initial consultation that explains your rights and what you must prove for a successful outcome.
+Our Gold Coast personal injury law firm offers a free initial consultation that explains your legal rights and what you must prove for a successful outcome.
 Call 1800 700 125

 Workers’ compensation covers reasonable expenses and pays weekly statutory benefits and a lump sum payout for permanent impairment and common law damages.
 How much you receive relies on several factors, including:

-While recovering from your work-related injury or illness, you could receive fair compensation, including:
+While recovering from your work-related injury or illness, you could secure fair compensation, including:

 A Splatt workers’ compensation lawyer can provide a settlement estimate during a free case review.
 Call 1800 700 125

-Our Gold Coast no-win, no-fee lawyers carry the financial risk of workers’ compensation claims, thanks to your 100% no-win, no-fee policy, which means:
+Our Gold Coast no-win, no-fee lawyers carry the financial risk of workers’ compensation claims.
+Our 100% no-win, no-fee policy means you can seek legal advice regardless of your financial circumstances.
+With our personal injury lawyers, it’s:

-Our personal injury lawyers can explain our legal fees during free initial advice.
+Our personal injury lawyers can explain our legal fees and no-win, no-fee guarantee during free initial advice.
 Call 1800 700 125

 The Queensland Law Society has recognised Accredited Personal Injury Specialist Lawyers as having substantial expertise in compensation law.